dbaldes/image-gallery/README.md

-# Image Gallery Application
+# Image Gallery

 A Java Spring Boot web application that displays images from a specified directory in a paginated gallery.
 It dynamically generates and caches thumbnails, allowing users to view full-sized images with navigation controls.

 ## Acknowledgements